PetrGlad/interview-webmon/README.md

 │   └── pg
 │       ├── ca.pem # service CA
 │       └── pg.key # contains password on the first line, whitespace is trimmed
-└── sites.csv # List of sites to test
+└── sites.csv # Path to list of sites to test
 ```
+`sites.csv` should contain `URL,regexp` pairs.
+Regexp is matched against
+URL's returned content.

+### Setup with Aiven cloud

 To get keys from Aiven cloud use `avn` command for example
 ```